-Data - User-defined Services Services Existing Services This lists any Services you have defined.
+Data - User-defined Services

+Services Existing Services This lists any Services you have defined.
 If you have not defined any Services, this list will be empty.
 Once you define some services, they will be listed here, and also shown in the Service list used to create Firewall rules.
-(User-defined services are at the end of the list, after the pre- defined services.)
-Add Use this to open a sub-screen where you can add a new any services you have defined.
+(User-defined services are at the end of the list, after the predefined services.)
+Add Use this to open a sub-screen where you can add a new service.
+Edit To modify a service, select it, and then click this button.
+Delete Use this button to delete the selected service.
+You can delete any services you have defined.